Helen Grant (politician): Parliamentary career

 Grant applied to become a parliamentary candidate, and was approved as a candidate in May 2006.
 She was selected by the Conservative Party as the prospective candidate for Maidstone and The Weald in January 2008, as the candidate to succeed long-standing MP Ann Widdecombe who stepped down.
 She was the first black woman to be selected to defend a Conservative seat, which at the time had a majority of 15,000.

 Grant was elected as the Conservative MP for Maidstone and The Weald at the 2010 general election on 6 May 2010, achieving a reduced majority of 5,889.
 Her election made her the Conservative Party's first black woman MP.
 In June 2010, she was elected to the Justice Select Committee, a House of Commons select committee which oversees the policy, administration, and spending of the UK's Ministry of Justice.

 On 4 September 2012, following a Government reshuffle, Grant was appointed as Parliamentary Under-Secretary of State for Justice, and Women and Equality.
 Grant said her role was to "look after the interests of victims and witnesses of any crime, including domestic violence, sexual violence and rape."

 On 7 October 2013, Grant was appointed Sports and Equalities minister succeeding Hugh Robertson.
 She is a former judo champion, and told The Independent newspaper that sport was "very much in my DNA".
 However, the following month when quizzed by her regional news television station ITV Meridian about sports, she failed to answer a single question correctly.

 On 12 May 2015, following the general election, Grant was removed from her position as Sports Minister and was replaced by her neighbouring MP and colleague Tracey Crouch.

 Grant was opposed to Brexit prior to the 2016 EU membership referendum.
 Helen Grant is the Parliamentary Chair for the Conservative Friends of the Commonwealth.

 Grant was appointed Officer of the Order of the British Empire (OBE) in the 2023 New Year Honours for political and public service.

 In the 2024 United Kingdom general election, she was re-elected in the newly named seat of Maidstone and Malling.
 She was elected on a much reduced majority of 1,674.
 Grant stood in the election for Deputy Speaker in the House of Commons, but was unsuccessful.
 On 6 November 2024, Grant was appointed Shadow Solicitor General by Leader of the Opposition Kemi Badenoch.
+She left the role in the 2026 reshuffle and was succeeded by Jerome Mayhew.